ferrous-systems/cargo-review-deps/README.md

 To see what exactly changes if you run `cargo-update`, use

 ```
-$ cargo review-deps update-diff --destination out -- --package foo
+$ cargo review-deps update-diff -- --package foo
 ```

-This will run (without actually updating lockfile) `cargo update --package foo` and dump the sources of updated packages to `out/before` and `out/after`.
+This will run (without actually updating lockfile) `cargo update --package foo` and show `diff --color -r` of all added/removed/updated dependencies.

-You can then run, for example, `diff --color -r out/before out/after to see the exact changes to the sources of your dependencies.
+If you want to use a custom diff tool or need to do a more thorough investigation, use `--destination` option to checkout sources of dependencies locally.

 ### diff